gcpeixoto/gcpeixoto.github.io/_pages/research.md

 ---
 ## Reviewer for

+- International Communications in Heat and Mass Transfer
 - Advances in Geo-Energy Research
 - Advanced Theory and Simulations
 - Earth Science Informatics
 - International Journal of Multiphase Flow
 - Journal of King Saud University - Science
-- Journal of Petroleum Science and Engineering
+- Geoenergy Science and Engineering (former Journal of Petroleum Science and Engineering)
 - Journal of the Brazilian Society of Mechanical Sciences and Engineering
 - Natural Resources Research
 - Plos One